Carpet Padding Buying Guide

 There’s a lot of bold marketing statements out there for carpet padding.
 Eliminates pet odor.
 Makes cat pee easy to clean.
 Won’t let your dog damage your floor.
 But at the end of the day, do any of these claims hold up?

-There’s a few options for padding if you have a pet urine problem.
+There are a few options for padding if you have a pet urine problem.
 The biggest is using moisture barrier padding for pet urine.
 But this doesn’t always work and can sometimes make things worse.
 Check out the linked page to figure out if it makes sense for you.

 Can I reuse carpet padding?